PanderMusubi/geoipblock/README.md

 URL than xtables-addons expects.
 Additionally, this version of xtables-addons is rather old.

-This manual has not have a workaround for the database issue, but contributing a workaround is welcome.
+This manual does not yet have a workaround for the database issue, but contributing a workaround is welcome.

 ## Debian 12 Bookworm